 Working with children includes further legal requirements and issues.

-An instructor planning on doing anything that has a greater risk of potential harm (ie taking clients any significant distance offshore, or backcountry, or into more challenging conditions) has further significant legal requirements to consider.
+An instructor planning on doing anything that has a greater risk of potential harm (ie taking clients any significant distance offshore, or backcountry, or into more challenging conditions) has yet more legal requirements to consider.